LarsBesselmann/WCA-EJA-GettingStarted/README.md

 Hint:

 The answer to a question is only as good as the context that has been provided.
-- If an "Explain application" has been performed, all Java files have been loaded into the context.
-- If an "Explain application" has not been performed, WCA typically only knows a subset of the files which impacts the quality of the answer.

 *** How to explain all classes of a project? ***